opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/establish-a-p2s-vpn-connection-with-a-vpc-tf-ansible.md

 ## Installing OpenVPN Server

 - The Ansible playbook was tested with Ansible 10.7.0 (ansible-core 2.17.8)
-- You may need to install `community.general` using the command ```ansible-galaxy collection install community.general```
+- Please install `community.general` using the command ```ansible-galaxy collection install community.general```
 - Make sure you have your SSH private key accessible, e.g. `... --private-key ~/.ssh/ssh-private-key ...`

 ### Initial Installation & Configuration

-- You may want to login to the OpenVPN host and reboot after the initial installation!
+- Please login to the OpenVPN host and reboot after the initial installation!
-- Please also consider changing/setting a password for the default user ubuntu (and store that safely)!
+- Please change the password for the default user ubuntu (and store that safely)!
+E.g. ```sudo passwd ubuntu```
-- Please consider running this again whenever there are (security) updates available!
+- Please create a reminder to run this step again on regular basis to apply any security updates available at the time!

 ```bash
 ansible-playbook -i otc-backend.ansible_inventory ansible/openvpn.yml \